The use of a human soul as energy to power a type of Applied Phlebotinum

 - The premise of an entire novel, The Gasp by Romain Gary.
 A scientist discovers a way to trap and harness 'something' that's released when people die, but being an atheist he refuses to believe it could be a "soul".

-- The metal killing machines in the Protector Of The Small series use the souls of children to power them.
+- The metal killing machines in the Protector of the Small series use the souls of children to power them.
+The necromancer who creates them doesn't have to use children, but he actually enjoys invoking Powered by a Forsaken Child.

 - Interworld: HEX plays this trope completely straight, its ships' engines are literally powered by the souls of captured walkers.
 The process involves first putting the soul in a jar and then using it as a power source.
 Both processes are excruciatingly painful.